ApocalypseArisen/LearningHTML/README.md

             <input type="submit" value="Submit" />
 </form>
 ```

 `form` tag contains all interactions with the user. `input` tag contains defrent methods user input.

-`type` specifies what method of input will be used,
+`type` specifies what method of input will be used:
 * `text` accepts plain text
 * `password` also accepts text but it hides input and is more secure to use with passwords
 * `radio` is a checkbox which allows multible selection